Premature Labour and Birth

 • Pressure in your vagina or rectum

-Do not wait – premature babies can be born very quickly, so if you are concerned you should seek immediate advice from Labour Line.
+Do not wait – premature babies can be born quickly, so if you are concerned, you should seek immediate advice from your local hospital labour ward.

-The Labour Line midwife will ask you questions, such as:
+The midwife will ask you questions such as:

 • How many weeks pregnant are you?